nevalang/neva/README.md

 # Neva

-A general-purpose flow-based programming language with static types and implicit parallelism.
+A general-purpose dataflow programming language with static types and implicit parallelism.
 Compiles to machine code and Go.

 Website: https://nevalang.org/

 ## Features 🚀

-- **Flow-Based Programming**
+- **Dataflow Programming**
 - **Strong Static Typing**
 - **Implicit Parallelism**
 - **Compiles to Machine Code, Go and More**